Soundation/sharedb/README.md

 * `type` _([OT type](https://github.com/teamwork/ot-docs))_
   Defaults to `'ot-json0'`, for which `data` is an Object
 * `options.source` Argument passed to the `'create'` event locally.
 This is not sent to the server or other clients.
 Defaults to `true`.
+* `function(err) {...}` Called once creating a document is finished.
+If the callback is defined, any errors that occur due to document creation will not be caught by `doc.on('error')` unless the callback function returns `false`

 `doc.submitOp(op, [, options][, function(err) {...}])`
 Apply operation to document and send it to the server.